PeepalFarm/peepalfarm.github.io/markdown/support.md

 > * Transporation expenses
 > * Animal welfare staff salary

-**We DO not use donations to fund our fundraising efforts or management expenses!**

 **1) By bank transfer:**

 > Bank Name: Axis Bank Ltd.<br/>